Unit at a glance

 - How are laws developed in Australia?

-The key institutions of Australia's democratic system of government based on the Westminster system, including the monarchy, parliaments, and courts (ACHCK035)
+The key institutions of Australia's democratic system of government and how it is based on the Westminster system (ACHASSK143)

-The roles and responsibilities of the three levels of government, including shared roles and responsibilities within Australia's federal system (ACHCK036)
+The roles and responsibilities of Australia's three levels of government (ACHASSK144)

 - Note: Bold text = aspects of the curriculum covered by this unit